School trip booking terms and conditions

 9. If we change or cancel

 It is unlikely that we will have to make any changes to your travel arrangements, but we do plan the arrangements many months in advance.
-Occasionally, we may have to make changes and we reserve the 4 right to do so at any time.
+Occasionally, we may have to make changes and we reserve the right to do so at any time.
 Most of these changes will be minor and we will advise you or your travel agent of them at the earliest possible date.
 We also reserve the right in any circumstances to cancel your travel arrangements.
-For example, if the minimum number of clients required for a particular travel arrangement is not reached, we may have to cancel it.
+For example, if the minimum number of passengers required for a particular travel arrangement is not reached, we may have to cancel it.
 However, we will not cancel your travel arrangements less than 60 days before your departure date, except for reasons of force majeure or failure by you to pay the final balance.

 Most alterations will be minor and while we will do our best to notify you or your travel agent of any changes as soon as reasonably possible if there is time before your departure, we will have no other liability to you.
 Examples of minor changes include the following when made before departure: